 Lighting a film requires both an artistic and technical understanding of its application.
 For this reason, this course teaches students how to use specific small and medium size fresnel, florescent, practical and reflected light sources and modifiers to achieve a desired look.
+The most commonly encountered lighting scenarios, problems and solutions are explored through the lighting of an actual film set or location.
 This course utilizes specific clips from well-known films as a model to demonstrate how a particular look is achieved using light.
-The most commonly encountered lighting scenarios, problems, and solutions are explored through the lighting of an actual film set or location.
+Students are graded on a written exam and a lighting assignment.

 EDL 320 - Edit Lab 3